j14chambers/Basics/README.md

 ## Notes:

 The hardest thing was remembering how to use flexbox.
 It has been awhile since I last used it.
 Even then it was hard to remember how the layouts work.

+## Web Page 2: Flexbox

+### Colors:

+Gray Web - #7d7c7a

+White

+Black

+## Notes:

+Same font-family from webpage 1; Followed a tutorial before starting this web page.
+There were still some problems with the navigation bar, but everything else was good.
+There are more notes in Figma on Flexbox.